The Best Places To Visit In Autumn

 Autumn is a great time to experience the swift changes in weather which provide magnificent light conditions coupled with dramatic, awe-inspiring scenery.
 On this self- drive holiday see the peaked mountains and tranquil fjords as they form a stunning backdrop to an already perfect setting of isles, inlets and quaint fishing villages.
 When night falls there is a chance to see the Northern Lights and by day the chance to discover Viking history, arts and crafts as well as go kayaking in the sheltered fjords under the watchful eye of majestic sea eagles or take a whale watching trip from Andenes on the island of Andoy.

-Price: 6x nights available from £1,065pp based on two sharing on a B&B basis, including car rental and return flights with departures offered during October and November 2020.
+Price: 6 nights available from £720pp based on two sharing on a B&B basis, including car rental.
+Return flights start from around £280pp.

 Why not explore one of the last frontiers of the modern world?